 Excessive ConsumptionThe tendency for the ultra wealthy to use large amounts of resources such as land and burn large amounts of energy with luxuries and toys such as large homes, yachts and jets.
 This could be addressed with an extremely high tax on luxury items and services that harm the environment such as private jets or private spaceflight.

 OverfishingHarvesting of fish stocks beyond the ability of a species to replenish leading to extinctions.
 This is often perpetrated by sophisticated global fishing fleets from large countries that outcompete traditional fishing practices on a global basis.

 Depletion of ResourcesDepletion of resources such as a large developed country that manages its own forests in a sustainable way but recklessly harvests wood from poorer neighboring countries.

 Economic FairnessSolutions to ecological problems that threaten the livelihood of the poor without similar sacrifices by large interests such as corporations.
-For example, discontinuing slash and burn agriculture without offering a realistic alternative to those who depend on this traditional practice.A tendency for the poor to live in areas of low air quality such as beside a highway or near a farm that regularly sprays pesticides where the wealthy can afford to avoid such locations.
+For example, discontinuing slash and burn agriculture without offering a realistic alternative to those who depend on this traditional practice.air quality such as beside a highway or near a farm that regularly sprays pesticides where the wealthy can afford to avoid such locations.